Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 readTime: 20
 ---

-This guide will walk you through integrating Stripe payments using a genezio backend and a React frontend.
+This guide will walk you through integrating Stripe payments using a DeployApps backend and a React frontend.
 Integrating a web app with a payment gateway can be challenging, even if Stripe provides most of the functionality out of the box.
 There are numerous approaches to managing Stripe API integration on the backend.
 In this tutorial, I'll share with you the method I believe to be most efficient and in line with Stripe API official recommendations.
 DeployApps significantly simplifies the process, freeing you from concerns about deployment and ensuring smooth communication between the backend and frontend.